typohnebild/numpy-vs-mir/README.md

 | ![](graphs/multigrid_FLOPS_subplots.png?raw=true) | ![](graphs/multigrid_time_subplots.png?raw=true) |

 As already seen in the [Solver Benchmark](#solver-benchmark), the multigrid implementation in D outperforms the Python implementations.
-Even the slowest D version (_slice_) is by far faster than then the fastest Python version.
-This may be due to the optimization level of the D compiler, but also to the fact that compiled programs are faster than interpreted ones.
+Even the slowest D version (_slice_) is by far faster than the fastest Python version.
+This may be due to the optimization level of the D compiler, but also to the fact that compiled programs tend to be faster than interpreted ones.

 Furthermore, we can observe sharp increases in execution time at specific problem size transitions for Python implementations like from 448 to 512 or from 1920 to 2048.
-At these transitions, the D implementations remains largely the same.
+At these transitions, the execution time in the D implementations remain largely the same.
 This is correlated to the increasing multigrid level as we can see in the [table](#table-multigrid-cycles) below.
 This effect can be explained by the problem size on the lowest multigrid level, which is solved by